hans-ob1/deep_eye/README.md

 #### Description
 DeepEye is a video surveillance application that runs on your idelling desktop computer.
 This project is inspired based on use cases of object detection using deep learning.
-There are two modes of detection; motion and object.
+There are two modes of detection; motion and objects.
 The object detection backend uses SSD architecture and detects presence of human and pets.
-The code base is shared, feel free to modify for your own.
+The code base is open-sourced, feel free to modify for your own.

 #### Screenshots
 Screenshot 1                |  Screenshot 2              |    Screenshot 3